danbev/learning-ai/notes/llama.md

         int8_t       * logits;
     } llama_batch;
 ```
-The `n_tokens` is a counter of the number of tokens that this batch_contains.
+The `n_tokens` is a counter of the number of tokens that this batch contains.

-A llmm_batch is simlilar to the contept of context we talked about
+A `llama_batch` is simlilar to the contept of context we talked about
 [llm.md](../../notes/llm.md#context_size).
 Below we are adding the input query
 tokens to this batch/context.
 So it will initially just contain the tokens for
 our query.
 But after running the inference, we will append the next token to the